signet4grn/SIGNET/README.md

   --downstram DOWN_STREAM	downstream region to flank the genetic region --resc                        result prefix
 ```
+- `gexp ` :  includes preprocessed gene expression infoamtion after matching with genotype data.
+It's a matrix where each row encodes information for a sample, and columns encodes information for a gene.
+- `gexp.withpc` :  includes preprocessed gene expression infoamtion after matching with genotype data, without adjusting for PC as covariate.
+It's a matrix where each row encodes information for a sample, and columns encodes information for a gene.
+- `snps.map` : includes snp position.
+It's a matrix in .map file format.
+- `snps.maf` : includes snp minor allele frequency data from previous step.
+It's a q * 1 matrix where q is the number of snps after preprocessing.
+- `matched.geno` :  includes snp minor allele count data from previous step.
+It's a matrix of values 0, 1, 2, with  each row encodes information for a sample, and columns encodes information for a SNP.
+- `gene.pos` : includes gene position information.
+Where the first column is the gene name, second column is the chromosome index, e.g. "chr1", the third and fourth columns are for the start and the end positions, respectively.
+Please note that they are ranged in the order of the genes in the gexp and gexp.withpc file.
+- `alpha.cis` : significance level for selecting cis-eQTLs.
+Should be a value in (0, 1).
+- `nperms`: number of permutations.
+- `upstream`: upstream region to flank the genetic region
+- `downstream`: downstream region to flank the genetic region

 #### Example
 ```
  signet -c --upstream 100000 --downstream 100000 --nperms 100 --alpha 0.1
 ```

-### network
+### Network

 `network` command provide the tools for constructing a gene regulatory network (GRN) following the two-stage penalized least squares (2SPLS) approach proposed by [D. Zhang, M. Zhang, Ren, and Chen](https://arxiv.org/abs/1511.00370).

 `network` receive the input from the previous step, or it could be the output data from your own pipeline:

-* `net.gexp.data`: output from `cis-eqtl`, includes the expression data for genes with cis-eQTL.
-It's a n * p matrix, with each row encodes the gene expression data for each sample.
-* `net.geno.data`: output from `cis-eqtl`, includes the genotype data for marginally significant  cis-eQTL.
-It's a n * p matrix, with each row encodes the genotype data for each sample.
-* `sig.pair`: output from `cis-eqtl`, includes the p-value of each pair of gene and its marginally significant (p-Value < 0.05) cis-eQTL, where Column 1 is Gene Index (in `net.Gexp.data`), Column is SNP Index (in `all.Geno.data`), and Column 3 is p-Value.
- ....The third column is the p value for each pair.
-* `net.genename`:  includes information of gene name.
-It's a  p * 1 vector.
-* `net.genepos`:  includes information of gene position.
-It's a  p * 4 matrix, with first column to be gene names, second columns chromosome index, e.g, "chr1", third and fourth columns are the start and end position of genes in the chromosome, respectly.
-* `ncis`:  maximum number of biomarkers associated with each gene.
-An integer.
-* `cor`: maximum correlation between biomarkers.
-A value in [-1, 1].
-* `nboots`: number of bootstraps in calculation.
-An integer.
-* `queue`: queue name in the cluster.
-A string.
-* `ncores`: number of cores for each node.
-* `memory`: memory of each node, in GB.
-* `walltime`: maximum wall time for cluster.
-* `sif`:  A singularity container, in .sif format.

 The final output files of `network` will be saved under `/res/network/resn`:
 * `coefficient_matrix`: the coefficient matrix for the estimated regulatory effects;

-#### usage
+#### Usage
 ```
 signet -n [OPTION VAL] ...
 ```

-#### description
+#### Description
 ```
   --net.gexp.data               gene expression data for network analysis --net.geno.data               marker data for network analysis